toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

   create tests/unit/routes/about-test.js
 ```

-A route is composed of the following parts:
+An Ember route is built with three parts:

-1. An entry in `/app/router.js`, mapping the route name to a specific URI. _`(app/router.js)`_
+1. An entry in the Ember router (`/app/router.js`), which maps between our route name and a specific URI
-2. A route handler JavaScript file, instructing what behavior should be executed when the route is loaded. _`(app/routes/about.js)`_
+2. A route file, which sets up what should happen when that route is loaded _`(app/routes/about.js)`_
-3. A route template, describing the page represented by the route. _`(app/templates/about.hbs)`_
+3. A route template, which is where we display the actual content for the page _`(app/templates/about.hbs)`_

-Opening `/app/router.js` shows that there is a new line of code for the _about_ route, calling `this.route('about')` in the `map` function.
+If we open `/app/router.js`, we'll see a new line of code for the **about** route, calling

-Calling the function `this.route(routeName)`, tells the Ember router to run the specified route handler when the user navigates to the URI with the same name.
-In this case when the user navigates to `/about`, the route handler represented by `/app/routes/about.js` will be run.

-See the guide for [defining routes](../../routing/defining-your-routes/) for more details.
+`this.route('about')` in the `Router.map` function.
+That new line of code tells the Ember router
+to run our `/app/routes/about.js` file when a visitor navigates to `/about`.

 ```app/router.js
 import Ember from 'ember';